 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 | enum Weekdays { Monday, //Initialized with zero Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday } console.log(Weekdays.Monday) //0 console.log(Weekdays["Monday"]) //0 console.log(Weekdays["1"]) //Tuesday |

-You will get the nice intellisense help, when you use them.
+You will get nice intellisense help when you use them.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 | enum Weekdays { "Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", "Sunday" } console.log(Weekdays.Monday) //0 console.log(Weekdays["Monday"]) //0 console.log(Weekdays["1"]) //Tuesday |

-Typescript enum does not support any other types other than numbers and strings as its member.
+Typescript enum does not support other types other than numbers and strings as its member.

 The Numeric enum

 stores the values as a number.
-You can define an enum
+You can define a enum

 .
-You can see from the following example that the Car,plane & train
+You can see from the following example that Car,plane & train

 respectively.

-The following example shows how to use enum as a return type
+The following example shows how to use an enum as a return type

 Use it in a function as shown below

-The Heterogeneous enums allows mix of both string & number.
+The Heterogeneous enums allow a mix of both string & number.

 If you do not provide an initial value, the typescript will automatically assign a number incremented by one from the previous value.
 If the previous value is a string